pocket-98/ATLS5410/wk01/technology_tinder.md

   * <img src="technology_tinder_img/emacsevil.png" width="500"/>
 * emacs can act as an entire operating system with connections to servers, shell, browsing the internet, and navigating files
   * <img src="technology_tinder_img/emacsbrowser.png" width="500"/>
-* google searches for vi result in the question "Did you mean: emacs" and searches for emacs result in "Did you mean: vi".
+* google searches for vim result in the question "Did you mean: emacs" and searches for emacs result in "Did you mean: vim".
   * <img src="technology_tinder_img/google_emacs_vim.png" width="500">